Steelers' Tomlin calls Bradshaw's words 'unprofessional'

 Four days after Terry Bradshaw took a shot at Mike Tomlin, the Steelers coach fired back at the Steelers Hall of Famer.

-After graciously accepting that “critiques and criticisms” by fans and analysts (Bradshaw works for Fox) are part of his job, Tomlin said being called “a cheerleader guy” — as Bradshaw did on FS1 Friday — “probably falls more into the area of disrespect and unprofessional.”
+After graciously accepting “critiques and criticisms” by fans and analysts (Bradshaw works for Fox) are part of his job, Tomlin said being called “a cheerleader guy” — as Bradshaw did on FS1 Friday — “probably falls more into the area of disrespect and unprofessional.”

-Then Tomlin added: “But what do I know?
+Then Tomlin added, “But what do I know?
 I grew up a Dallas fan.
 Particularly a Hollywood Henderson fan.”

 In the lead-up to Super Bowl XIII between the Cowboys and Steelers in January 1979, Thomas “Hollywood” Henderson told reporters of Bradshaw, “He is so dumb, he couldn't spell cat if you spotted him a C and an A.”